 Where State Law Meets Federal Law

-The federal E-SIGN Act establishes broad rules for electronic records and signatures in commerce.
-Arizona's Revised Uniform Fiduciary Access to Digital Assets Act covers more specific ground: what happens to digital accounts when someone dies or becomes incapacitated.
-This statute clarifies how the two laws interact.
+The federal E-SIGN Act sets broad rules for electronic records and signatures in commerce.
+This chapter covers more specific ground.
+It addresses what happens to digital accounts when someone dies or becomes incapacitated.

 This chapter modifies, limits and supersedes the electronic signatures in global and national commerce act, 15 United States Code sections 7001 through 7031, but does not modify, limit or supersede 15 United States Code section 7001(c) or authorize electronic delivery of any of the notices described in 15 United States Code section 7003(b).